 If a Commander requires support in the event of a death, injury or illness in their unit, you should follow these procedures:

-DCO receives many applications for support and needs to prioritise workload accordingly.
-Please don’t hesitate to discuss timeframes when necessary, but please remember that DCO responds as a priority to crisis and critical incidents.
+DMFS receives many applications for support and needs to prioritise workload accordingly.
+Please don’t hesitate to discuss timeframes when necessary, but please remember that DMFS responds as a priority to crisis and critical incidents.
 This may impact, and at times delay, assessments with a lower priority.

-Members and their families can gain information, access to all support services and referral by calling the Defence Family Helpline on 1800 624 608.
-This is also the method for them to seek their own social work or an appointment with their local DCO office.
+Members and their families can gain information, access to all support services and referral by calling the Defence Member and Family Helpline on 1800 624 608.
+This is also the method for them to seek their own social work or an appointment with their local DMFS office.
 The Helpline operates 24-7 if after-hours assistance is required.

 Under the Privacy Act 1988, any self referrals will not be reported back to the unit without consent of the member.
 The exception to this is where the personal information has serious implications or consequences for the welfare of the member or others, or where operational or mandatory reporting requirements under the Defence Disciplinary Act dictate it.